-Dr. Shitong Qiao is visiting Duke Law in the spring 2019 semester from the University of Hong Kong where he is assistant professor of law and co-director of the LLM Program in Chinese Law.
+Dr. Shitong Qiao is visiting Duke Law from the University of Hong Kong where he is assistant professor of law and co-director of the LLM Program in Chinese Law.
 At the University of Hong Kong, he teaches comparative property law, law of cities, law and development, and Chinese law, and has won the Faculty Research Award.
 He served as the Global Associate Professor of Law at NYU School of Law in Fall 2017.

 Dr. Qiao’s current research focuses on the political economy of property rights and is supported by the Lincoln Institute of Land Policy and Hong Kong Research Grant Council.
 In the past 15 years, Dr. Qiao has conducted extensive academic fieldwork in multiple settings ranging from rural villages, urban villages, to urban middle class residential neighborhoods in China, exploring the interplay of law, social norms and the government’s role in these contexts.
 His research articles appear in Minnesota Law Review, Southern California Law Review, Iowa Law Review, American Journal of Comparative Law, Canadian Journal of Law and Society, Tsinghua Law Journal (清华法学), among others.